 Is this unfair?
 Who’s to say?
 The bottom line is that we owe it to ourselves and our businesses to put our best face forward.
 Make that great first impression.

-Now one other thing to note is that there are many components that make a great website… great design is just one of them.
+One other thing to note is that many different components make up a great website; great design is just one of them.

 So what do I recommend?

 Do your homework.
 Look at websites that use website best practices from all types of businesses, including those who do similar work as you.

 Note what you like/don’t like.
 What emotions get stirred up as a result of looking at a website?
 Does it make you happy?
 Sad?
 Do you get a good or bad vibe from it?
 Which ones make you feel compelled to take action or to buy what they’re selling?

 Need Further Assistance Pinpointing A Great Design For Your Site?